Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - The place of delivery is the address that the consumer has communicated to the company.

 - All delivery times are indicative.
-The consumer cannot derive any rights from any stated deadlines.
+The consumer cannot derive any rights from any mentioned deadlines.
 Exceeding a deadline does not entitle the consumer to compensation.
 In case of termination in accordance with paragraph 3 of this article, the entrepreneur will refund the amount paid by the consumer as soon as possible, but no later than 14 days after termination.

 Article 12 – Duration transactions: duration, termination, and extension